Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 Switching the same release build and VOD (`2859508682`) to 480p30 was stable in the observed run.
 The player held roughly 500-518 ms of queued audio with `underrun_callbacks=0` and `underrun_samples=0`, while video remained aligned with the playback clock with zero dropped frames.
-This remains the CPU-decoder baseline and the motivation for the MediaCodec work: 480p30 was demonstrated stable on this device, while 720p60 CPU decode was not sustainable.
-MediaCodec readback/direct paths require separate real-device validation before making a corresponding hardware-path claim.
+This remains the CPU-decoder baseline: 480p30 was demonstrated stable on this device, while 720p60 CPU decode was not sustainable.

+### Android MediaCodec validation

+Real-device validation on the Samsung SM-F946B / Adreno 740 used Twitch VOD `2865765192` at the selected 720p60 variant.
+Strict `mediacodec-direct` selected `c2.qti.avc.decoder`, activated the PRIVATE AImage -> AHardwareBuffer -> Vulkan sampler-YCbCr -> wgpu RGBA path, and logged that no CPU pixel readback occurred.
+In steady playback it presented about 60 frames/s, kept roughly 500-519 ms of queued audio, held video within milliseconds of the audio clock and recorded zero AAudio underrun callbacks/samples.
+Decoder recreation around the restored-position seek also completed successfully without Vulkan/wgpu validation or device-loss errors.

+Strict `mediacodec-readback` initially exposed a device-specific surface-format issue: an unconstrained CPU ImageReader received Qualcomm UBWC `0x7fa30c06`; its U/V row and pixel strides were zero, so interpreting it as ordinary `YUV_420_888` was rejected.
+Requesting Android flexible YUV420 output together with CPU-read usage changed the codec output to Qualcomm NV12/VENUS `0x7fa30c04`, with Y stride 1280/pixel stride 1 and U/V stride 1280/pixel stride 2.
+The stride-aware materialisation path then presented 720p60 successfully, again holding about 500-520 ms queued audio with zero underruns and video tracking the audio clock.

+Auto mode selected direct when the Vulkan contract was available.
+A validation build that deliberately disabled the direct capability fell back to MediaCodec readback; a separate build that disabled MediaCodec registration fell back to the software H.264 decoder.
+Explicit direct/readback modes were also tested with their required backend made unavailable and failed playback startup rather than silently falling back.
+Codec metadata for the test stream reported full 1280x720 crop, rotation 0, colour-standard 1, colour-range 2 and colour-transfer 3.
+Visual colour/orientation inspection remains a manual device check rather than something inferred solely from those metadata fields.
 ### HLS successor-readahead validation

 After `df5c63c`, a muted real Twitch VOD regression using the native VDPAU path